About the Lesbrary:

 My reviews are here.

-Alice Pate: Alice is a Texas dwelling college student with a passion for stories.
-She hopes to one day spread her love of literature as a middle school English teacher.
-Find her on Twitter, Instagram, and Pillowfort, or read more of her personal reviews on lilacchildwrites.wordpress.com
+Alice Pate: Alice is a lesbian Texas dwelling college student with a passion for stories.
+She is working on her Bachelor’s in English to put towards her dream job as an editor for a publishing house.
+Find her on Twitter, Instagram, and Pillowfort, or read more of her personal reviews on lilacchildwrites.wordpress.com.

 Alice Pate’s reviews can be found here.